Weak shekel, election-delayed budget may be some help to Israel's economy

-JERUSALEM/TEL AVIV (Reuters) - The collapse of Israel’s government will keep investors on edge at least until new elections are held in March, adding to the economic hit to tourism and growth from the July-August Gaza war.
+JERUSALEM/TEL AVIV, Dec 4 (Reuters) - The collapse of Israel’s government will keep investors on edge at least until new elections are held in March, adding to the economic hit to tourism and growth from the July-August Gaza war.

 But amid the economic uncertainty and political turmoil, there are at least two silver linings, both of which could end up having a positive impact on an export-driven economy.